 Other people's copyright material in your research

 Employing good copyright management practices will ensure you have the permissions necessary to publish other people's copyright material that is included in your research.
-If you have not obtained permissions you need to consider whether to remove the third party content or delay publication until you have all necessary permissions.
+If you have not obtained such permissions you need to consider removing the third party content or delay publication until you have all necessary permissions.

 Publishing agreements and licences